Richard Thieme: Technology commentator and author

 In the early 1980s Thieme became acquainted with computers, at first interested in how they could apply to spirituality and religious organizations.
 While still in the priesthood, he began writing about technology and culture, including the spiritual dimension of technology, for example in his essay "Computer applications for spirituality, the transformation of religious experience."
-In 1993 Thieme left the priesthood to pursue a full-time career of professional speaking and writing, founding his own company, LifeWorks (changed in 1996 to ThiemeWorks), and working with clients such as Arthur Andersen, Allstate Insurance, General Electric, the National Security Agency, Microsoft, and the United States Department of the Treasury.
+In 1993 Thieme left the priesthood to pursue a full-time career of professional speaking and writing, founding his own company, LifeWorks (changed in 1996 to ThiemeWorks), and working with clients such as Arthur Andersen, Allstate Insurance, General Electric, the National Security Agency, the FBI, Los Alamos Laboratory, Medtronic, Microsoft, and the United States Department of the Treasury.

+Thieme has keynoted security conferences in fifteen countries, and has spoken at DEF CON, the premiere hacker conference in Las Vegas, for 26 straight years.
+He was honored as the first "Uber Contributor" to Def Con in 2022.

 In the mid-1990s, Thieme started writing a monthly online column, "Islands in the Clickstream".
 It began as emails and then grew into a mailing list, website, and syndicated column.
 Thieme gained a reputation as an "online pundit of hacker culture."
-In 2004 a collection of 144 of his essays were published in the book Islands in the Clickstream.

-Regarded as a member of the "cyber avant-garde", Thieme has spoken for nearly two decades, since the mid-1990s, at the Def Con and Blackhat Briefings security conferences, focusing on the impact of new technologies on individuals and organizational structures, with an emphasis on security and intelligence, and he has become somewhat of a "father figure" to many in the hacker subculture.

 In 2010, Thieme published Mind Games, which collected the various works of fiction he'd published in different locations into one place.
 In 2012, he contributed to the non-fiction book UFOs and Government: A Historical Inquiry, which examines the government's treatment of UFO reports, going back to World War II.
 The book was praised by the magazine Choice: Current Reviews for Academic Libraries for good sourcing, and recommended as "a useful resource for the study of a controversial topic".